 St. Lucia isn’t a rich nation, and it has some chronic problems that contribute to this, such as a high rate of teen pregnancy.
 But even though it’s common for children to become sexually active at young ages, the local Catholic Church continues to promote negative attitudes towards family planning services in favor of preaching sexual abstinence.

 This strategy has proven to be inadequate where ever it’s been pursued, including here in the United States.
-But like St. Lucia, there is strong opposition to sex education for teenagers in the U.S. For instance, here in Arizona more than 100 people attended a public meeting on January 7th to discuss the Tempe Union High School District’s sex education curriculum.
+But like St. Lucia, there is strong opposition to sex education for teenagers in the U.S. Here in Arizona, for instance, more than 100 people attended a public meeting on January 7th to discuss the Tempe Union High School District’s sex education curriculum.
 Many people in the crowd were upset simply because the person making the presentation to the district’s Sex Education Committee was an employee of Planned Parenthood.

 The angry people were encouraged to attend and complain by a group called the Alliance Defending Freedom, which describes itself as “a servant ministry building an alliance to keep the door open for the spread of the Gospel by transforming the legal system and advocating for religious liberty, the sanctity of life, and marriage and family”.
 Before the Tempe meeting occurred the Alliance Defending Freedom had stirred up enough people that the district’s superintendent, Kenneth Baca, issued a preemptive letter to parents, trying to dispel the misinformation the group was distributing.
 But it obviously didn’t work.